mpaldridge/mpaldridge.github.io/_posts/2023-11-27-falling-moments.md

 $$ \mathbb EX^{\underline k} = n^{\overline k} \left(\frac{1-p}{p}\right)^k \qquad \Phi(t) = \left(\frac{1}{1+ \left(\frac{1-p}{p}t\right)}\right) .$$

 It's hard to argue anything other than that Convention 2 is the more natural here, with $(1-p)/p$ playing the role of $\lambda^{-1}$.
-Do I need to change my mind about this?
+Do I need to change to being Convention 2-er now?